BLOCKvIO/web-face-sdk/README.md

 #### Custom Messages

-You are able to send custom messages to the viewer, the message name requires to be prefixed with `viewer.`.
+You are able to send any custom messages to the viewer as follows (note, the message name must be prefixed with `viewer.`).
 >Sending a message with a name not prefixed by `viewer.` will cause an error to be thrown.

 ```